mrevilg/Clock-Conversion/README.md

 1. ClockDict - File using hashtable/dictionary brute force approach
 2. ClockImport - datetime module/class import
-3. ClockString - Using only slice manipulation, no import
+3. ClockString - Using only slice manipulation, no import of any kind
+4. ClockDictTXTIMP - ClockDict with txt to Dict import